-43 Responsible for processing more than 700 million gallons of wastewater from residents and businesses each year and returning the water to the Merrimack River in a state that meets or exceeds all local,

-45 State, and federal regulations.
+Responsible for processing more than 700 million gallons of wastewater from residents and businesses each year and returning the water to the Merrimack River in a state that meets or exceeds all local, State, and federal regulations.
 Maintain 9 pump stations and 98 miles of sewer pipe.
-Waste that is

-46 removed from the water is turned into a Class A bio-solid (compost) that is available to residents and

-- 47 businesses as a soil amendment. - 48
+Waste that is removed from the water is turned into a Class A bio-solid (compost) that is available to residents and businesses as a soil amendment.

-- Finalize the design plans for the Phase III upgrade and begin construction on the \$22.6 million project. - Continue to look for ways to improve operations in a manner to lower our energy consumption. - Work with the various stakeholder groups to help establish appropriate limits for our wastewater discharges. - 6 Continue to develop our Asset Management program. - 8 The budget is funded through user fees, not tax base. - 9
+- Finalize the design plans for the Phase III upgrade and begin construction on the \$22.6 million project. - Continue to look for ways to improve operations in a manner to lower our energy consumption. - Work with the various stakeholder groups to help establish appropriate limits for our wastewater discharges. - Continue to develop our Asset Management program.

+The budget is funded through user fees, not tax base.
-10 The overall budget is up \$420,811 or 9.3%.
-Personnel and operating expenses are up \$125,799 or

-11 3.3% based on contractual raises and benefits (\$38,925), and a proposed new position, Assistant Chief

-12 Operator (\$94,652).
-Line Item #31-10-8245-0 Sewer; contractual cost to Nashua for Pennichuck

-13 Square flows is increasing (\$10,091).
-There is a reduction (\$10,174) in Line Item #31-10-8311-0
+The overall budget is up \$420,811 or 9.3%.
+Personnel and operating expenses are up \$125,799 or 3.3% based on contractual raises and benefits (\$38,925), and a proposed new position, Assistant Chief Operator (\$94,652).
+Line Item #31-10-8245-0 Sewer; contractual cost to Nashua for Pennichuck Square flows is increasing (\$10,091).
+There is a reduction (\$10,174) in Line Item #31-10-8311-0 Chemicals, which is the result of process optimizations

-- Chemicals, which is the result of process optimizations - 16 Capital expenses increased by \$295,012.
-Line Item #31-10-8502-0 Buildings covers surveillance - 17 cameras for 3 of the 9 pump stations at which vandalism issues have been experienced.
-Line Item #31- - 18 10-8505-0 Infrastructure (\$28,656) would cover the cost of hinged style sewer manhole covers (50). - 19 They would be purchased and placed in inventory.
-As roads are repayed the new manhole covers will - 20 be installed.
-Line Item #31-10-8510-0 Transfer To Other Funds, shows an increase of \$150,000 in - 21 CRF deposits.
-Line Item #31-10-8910-0 Capital Reserve Fund Purchases, shows an increase of - 22 \$109,356 (replacing 2005 vacuum truck; \$440,000). - 23
+Capital expenses increased by \$295,012.
+Line Item #31-10-8502-0 Buildings covers surveillance cameras for 3 of the 9 pump stations at which vandalism issues have been experienced.
+Line Item #31-10-8505-0 Infrastructure (\$28,656) would cover the cost of hinged style sewer manhole covers (50).
+They would be purchased and placed in inventory.
+As roads are repaved the new manhole covers will be installed.
+Line Item #31-10-8510-0 Transfer To Other Funds, shows an increase of \$150,000 in CRF deposits.
+Line Item #31-10-8910-0 Capital Reserve Fund Purchases, shows an increase of \$109,356 (replacing 2005 vacuum truck; \$440,000).

-24 Councilor Albert questioned what is being vandalized at the pump stations, and was informed at

-- 25 Souhegan they managed to get inside the barbed wire fence area, destroyed a door, the exhaust, and - there is some creative painting.
-Councilor Albert spoke of the need to have the Police Department - 27 involved.
-Asked about the cost of damage, Sarita Croce, Assistant Director of Public - 28 Works/Wastewater, commented two of the stations are going through an upgrade and repairs will be 29 able to be made.
-The desire is to ensure once repaired, the same type of demage does not ensure again - able to be made.
-The desire is to ensure, once repaired, the same type of damage does not occur again. - Councilor Healey questioned how the surveillance cameras would provide the needed help, and was told the exact use has not yet been determined.
-Just the presence of cameras is a deterrent. - 33 responded the department has had some trouble with natural gas specifically in the compost facility.
+Councilor Albert questioned what is being vandalized at the pump stations, and was informed at Souhegan they managed to get inside the barbed wire fence area, destroyed a door, the exhaust, and there is some creative painting.
+Councilor Albert spoke of the need to have the Police Department involved.
+Asked about the cost of damage, Sarita Croce, Assistant Director of Public Works/Wastewater, commented two of the stations are going through an upgrade and repairs will be able to be made.
+The desire is to ensure, once repaired, the same type of damage does not occur again.

+Councilor Healey questioned how the surveillance cameras would provide the needed help, and was told the exact use has not yet been determined.
+Just the presence of cameras is a deterrent.

-Asked about the fluctuations in Line Item #31-10-8242-0 Natural Gas, Assistant Director Croce your infrastructure.
+Asked about the fluctuations in Line Item #31-10-8242-0 Natural Gas, Assistant Director Croce responded the department has had some trouble with natural gas specifically in the compost facility.
+All the HVAC units operate on natural gas.
+You are continuously exchanging air out of the compost facility and moving it to a biofilter.
+You don't want the air to stay inside because then you damage your infrastructure.
 If you have a hole or an area where it is not sealed well, fresh air will come in, the